This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Temp411, assist transitioning servicemembers and their families in finding local work.

 Center for Energy Workforce Development; Troops to energy related jobs

-Veteran's Guide to Getting Hired: As military personnel return from active duty and the armed forces continue to shrink, the number of veterans entering the civilian workforce rises.
+Veteran’s Guide to Getting Hired: As military personnel return from active duty and the armed forces continue to shrink, the number of veterans entering the civilian workforce rises.
 With the U.S. economy also improving, more and more companies are hiring employees – good news for veterans looking for jobs.
 This guide is intended to help existing and future veterans find jobs and start new careers.
-They can read about finding a job, opportunities and challenges within the workplace, how businesses benefit from hiring veterans, and how vocational rehabilitation prepares veterans to find work.
+They can read about finding a job, opportunities and challenges within the workplace, how businesses benefit from hiring veterans, and how the Veteran Readiness and Employment (VR&E) Program prepares veterans to find work.

 Veteran’s Guide to Starting and Owning an Business: In addition to protecting our freedom at home and abroad, U.S. veterans are returning home and strengthening our economy.
 In fact 10% of all small businesses in the United States are launched and run by veterans.
 This translates to over 6 million created jobs and over $1 trillion in annual domestic revenue.

 Addictions.com: find local drug and alcohol addiction rehab and treatment centers.